Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

-We consider the correspondence $\Gamma=\Delta_S-Graph(i)$.
-We prove that the image of $\Gamma_*$ is finite-dimensional. \begin{theorem} Let $S$ be a K3 surface that has an involution $i$ on it.
-Let $S/i$ be the projective plane.
-Let the fixed locus $B$ of $i$ contain a sextic curve (possibly reducible).
+\begin{theorem} Let $S$ be a K3 surface defined on $\bar \QQ$, which has an involution $i$ on it.
+Let $S/i$ be the projective plane $\PR^2$.
+Let the branch locus of $i$ be a sextic curve $B$ in $\PR^2$.
 In addition, suppose that $S$ contains infinitely many rational curves.
-Consider the correspondence $\Delta_S-Gr(i)$ on $S\times S$.
+Consider the correspondence $\Delta_S-Graph(i)$ on $S\times S$.
 Then the image of the push-forward induced by this correspondence at the level of degree zero cycles modulo rational equivalence is finite dimensional. \end{theorem}

 \begin{proof}

 We take a very ample line bundle $L$ on the surface $S/i=\PR^2$.
 Let the genus of a curve in the linear system of $L$ be $g$.
 We consider the exact sequence of sheaves